anlutro/russell/README.md

 "post" template has the `post` variable and "page" has the `page` variable.
 `posts` is an array of `Post` objects, the others are a single instance of either `Post` or `Page`.

-## Contact

-Open an issue on GitHub if you have any problems or suggestions.

-## License

-The contents of this repository is released under the [MIT license](http://opensource.org/licenses/MIT).
-See the LICENSE file included for details.